Islam in China: People's Republic of China

 When the People's Republic of China was established in 1949, Muslims, along with all other religions in China, suffered repression especially during the Cultural Revolution (1966–1976).
 Islam, like all religions including traditional Chinese religion, was persecuted by the Red Guards who were encouraged to smash the Four Olds.
 Numerous places of worship, including mosques, were attacked.

 In 1975, in what would be known as the Shadian incident, there was an uprising among Hui Muslims and became the only large scale ethnic rebellion during the Cultural Revolution.
 In crushing the rebellion, the PLA massacred 1,600 Hui with MIG fighter jets used to fire rockets onto the village.
 Following the fall of the Gang of Four, apologies and reparations were made.
 During that time, the government also constantly accused Muslims and other religious groups of holding "superstitious beliefs" and promoting "anti-socialist trends".
 The government began to relax its policies towards Muslims in 1978.

 After the advent of Deng Xiaoping in 1979, Muslims enjoyed a period of liberalisation.
 New legislation gave all minorities the freedom to use their own spoken and written languages, to develop their own culture and education and to practice their religion.
-More Chinese Muslims than ever before were allowed to go on pilgrimage to Mecca.
+More Chinese Muslims than ever before were allowed to go on the pilgrimage to Mecca, and many Uyghur members of the CCP were encouraged to make the journey.

-There is an ethnic separatist movement among the Uyghur minority, who are a Turkic people with their own language.
-Uyghur separatists are intent on establishing their own state, which existed for a few years in the 1930s and as a Soviet Communist puppet state, the Second East Turkestan Republic in 1944–1950.
-The Soviet Union supported Uyghur separatists against China during the Sino-Soviet split.
-Following the collapse of the Soviet Union, China feared potential separatist goals of the Muslim majority in Xinjiang.

-In the past, celebrating at religious functions and going on Hajj to Mecca was encouraged by the Chinese government for Uyghur members of the Communist party.
 From 1979 to 1989, 350 mosques were built in Turpan.
-Whereas 30 years later, the government was building "re-education" camps for interning Muslims without charge in Turpan.

 In 1989, China banned a book titled "Xing Fengsu" ("Sexual Customs") which insulted Islam and placed its authors under arrest after protests in Lanzhou and Beijing by the Hui, during which the police provided protection to the Hui protestors and the government organized public burnings of the book.
 Hui Muslim protestors who violently rioted by vandalizing property during the protests against the book were let off by the Chinese government and went unpunished while Uyghur protestors were imprisoned.

 Since the 1980s, Islamic private schools (Sino-Arabic schools (中阿學校)) have been supported and permitted by the Chinese government in Muslim areas, only specifically excluding Xinjiang from allowing these schools because of separatist sentiment there.
 After secondary education is completed, Hui students are permitted to embark on religious studies under an Imam.